hpcbg/ERTiRoB/ros2_ws/README.md

     - Note: if the recording was already started the id of the current recording will be returned.

-    - Sample call: `ros2 action send_goal --feedback record board_recorder_interfaces/action/Record "{recording_name: 'name'}"`
+    - Sample call: `ros2 action send_goal --feedback record board_recorder_interfaces/action/Record "{task_board_id: 'e8b4b12f2b14', protocol: 'protocol_name'}"`

-2. `stop` of type `board_recorder_interfaces/action/Stop` - action for stopping of the corresponding recording.
+2. `/stop` of type `board_recorder_interfaces/action/Stop` - action for stopping of the corresponding recording.

+    - This action requires the parameters:
+        - `string task_board_id` - the unique id of the task board;
-    - This action requires the parameter `int32 recording_id` which is used for checking if the stop action is requested for the current recording.
+        - `int32 recording_id` - this should be the id of the current recording.

     - This action will return as a result `bool success` which will be `true` if the provided `recording_id` is equal to the current recording id.

-    - This action will return as a feedback `bool is_authorized` which will be `false` if the `recording_id` is wrong.
+    - This action will return as a feedback `bool is_authorized`.
 This field is reserved if some kind of user authentication is implemented in the future.

-    - Sample call: `ros2 action send_goal --feedback stop board_recorder_interfaces/action/Stop "{recording_id: 1}"`
+    - Sample call: `ros2 action send_goal --feedback stop board_recorder_interfaces/action/Stop "{task_board_id: 'e8b4b12f2b14', recording_id: 1739219462}"`

 ## Services provided by the task board recorder